State Authorization Rules

 Texas State Joins NC-SARA

 Effective March 22, 2016, Texas State University has been approved by the State of Texas to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
-NC-SARA is an agreement among member states, districts, and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
+NC-SARA is an agreement among member states, districts, and territories that establish comparable national standards for interstate offering of postsecondary distance education courses and programs.
 NC-SARA makes it easier for students to take online courses offered by postsecondary institutions based in another state.

 States from Which Texas State May Accept Enrollments